Money-saving driving tips

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 Fuel economy is an important stat for any new car.
-As engines get greener and more frugal our expectations grow and now we expect even bulky 4x4s to have a reasonable mpg.
+As engines get greener and more frugal, our expectations grow and now we expect even bulky 4x4s to return a reasonable mpg.

 Fuel economy isn't all down to the car though - how you drive can have a big impact on how far a full tank will get you.

-In this guide we've put together some quick tips to improve your fuel efficiency.
+In this guide we've put together our top ten quick driving tips to improve your fuel efficiency.

-To discover how the cars we recommend performed in our independent fuel economy tests see our Best Buy cars.
+To discover how the cars we recommend performed in our independent fuel economy tests, see our best cars.

 How to use less fuel